 Tackling Emerging Issues with 7FA Compressor Blade & Vane Replacement

 Mechanical Dynamics & Analysis (MD&A) recently completed compressor blade replacement work on two 7FA units, including full inspections, and ongoing operational recommendations.
-We were responsive to emerging issues, scope change, and flexible in supporting the customer’s needs.
+We were responsive to emerging issues, scope change and flexible in supporting the customer’s needs.

 MD&A was mobilized to address suspected fuel nozzle leaks on the customer’s unit 1 gas turbine.
 The unit had been shut down to replace the reported fuel nozzle-to-forward can gaskets on three combustion chambers.
-Our experts also inspected the combustion liners, transition pieces and stage one nozzle in these locations.
+Our experts also inspected the combustion liners, transition pieces, and stage one nozzle in these locations.

-While at site, during a borescope inspection of unit 3, the customer discovered that one forward compressor R0 blade had migrated forward and was in contact with the rub ring.
+While at the site, during a borescope inspection of unit 3, the customer discovered that one forward compressor R0 blade had migrated forward and was in contact with the rub ring.
 The customer then requested the site team to immediately relocate to the unit 3 gas turbine to address the migrated R0 issue, temporarily pausing work on unit 1.

 MD&A relocated to the unit 3 gas turbine to replace the migrated compressor R0 blade and inspect all other R0 blade stakes on the forward compressor wheel.
 The team removed the #10 blade, cleaned and inspected the wheel slot, and re-staked a new R0 blade into position.
 As the unit was inspected, MD&A experts noted inadequate stakes in wheel position #7 and the blade was re-staked in place.
 Inspections were then performed on the bellmouth casing, forward cone, inlet guide vanes, the plenum assembly, expansion joints, vertical floor bolts, piping flanges/fittings, and the wheel balance weight stakes.
 The unit was released on schedule following an off-line water wash.